 Approaching JFK , at 1:14pm the pilot announced that air traffic control was delaying the landing for 25 – 30 minutes.
 We went into the standard “racetrack” holding pattern over the Atlantic.
 At 1:23pm ATC cleared us for the approach to JFK.

 The CRJ-900 is a nice aircraft in first class.
-It is one of the few domestic aircraft where one can have a first-class aisle seat with direct aisle access.
+It is one of the few domestic aircraft where one can have a first-class window seat with direct-aisle access.
 The drawbacks are limited catering and no power.
-I remain curious about the decision to use a midfield takeoff to avoid a long takeoff line.
-That sacrificed some of our safety margin on takeoff to help ontime statistics.
+I remain skeptical about the decision to use a midfield takeoff to avoid a long takeoff line.
+That move sacrificed some of our safety margin on takeoff purely to help on-time statistics.